matwerber1/aws-amplify-react-iot-pub-sub-demo/README.md

 ## Update

-I've since made what I feel is a cleaner UI (and other features, not just AWS IoT) in this project: https://github.com/matwerber1/aws-amplify-react-toolkit
+I've since made what I feel is a cleaner UI, better code, and other features (not just AWS IoT) in this project: https://github.com/matwerber1/aws-amplify-react-toolkit

-The project above is probably an easier way to do things...
+The project above is probably an easier way to do things and I recommend it over this project.

 ## Overview